 Both children and adults will find something that suits their taste and enjoy it in the spacious, cozy restaurant.
 The smoking area is separated from the non-smoking seats, so there’s no need to worry about that either.

 A plethora of udon dishes – food samples make choosing easier!

 The spacious interior of Sangokuichi offers seats for over 100 people.
 The restaurant enjoys a lot of regulars, so be prepared to meet quite the crowd if you decide to stop by between noon and 1:30 p.m.

-One of the store’s most popular dishes – and our favorite – is the aforementioned sukiyaki nabe udon.
+One of the store’s most popular dishes – and our favorite – is the sukiyaki nabe udon mentioned above.
 It’s a bowl of savory hot pot broth, home-made udon noodles made fresh every day, and various ingredients such as tofu and juicy beef.

 Fresh udon in a yummy sukiyaki nabe is the best choice for colder days – it’ll warm you up right from the inside!
 But even if its warm outside, try some of Sangokuichi’s cold udon delicacies with uniquely Japanese sauces.
 You’ll quickly get addicted!

 - Address Nishishinjukushowa Bld., 1-13-10, Nishishinjuku , Shinjuku-ku, Tokyo, 160-0023, Japan

 Monday to Friday: 11:00 a.m. – 11:00 p.m. (last order at 10:30 p.m.)

 Saturdays: 11:00 a.m. – 10:00 p.m. (last order at 9:30 p.m.)